Sockeye vs King Salmon: A Complete Comparison

 King salmon has a more luxurious, buttery flavor than sockeye salmon and people tend to prefer king salmon over sockeye salmon because of that fact.
 The demand for king salmon contributes to the high price.

-I checked my local Shoprite for the current prices of each.
+I visited and checked my local Shoprite for the current prices of each.
 I was unable to find king salmon there.

 • Wild Alaskan Sockeye salmon